International House of Bewilderment: Pancake fans confused by IHOP, er, IHOb claim

 IHOP has been around for 60 years, and its famous acronym stands for International House of Pancakes.
 Industry watchers are speculating that it's all a publicity stunt.
 CNNMoney even reported that there are no live trademark requests filed for IHOB, and no Facebook page exists for it, either.

-Some people speculating that it's just an clever way to reintroduce its pineapple upside down pancakes to the menu.
+Some people speculating that it's just a clever way to reintroduce its pineapple upside-down pancakes to the menu.

 I, for one, predict that it's much ado about nothing.